atoms-ufrj/playmol/doc/commands.md

 * [xyz] - defines positions for all atoms of one or more molecules.
 * [box] - defines the properties of a simulation box.
 * [packmol] - executes Packmol to create a packed molecular system.
+* [align] - aligns the principal axes of a molecule to the Cartesian axes.
 * [write] - writes down system info in different file formats (including LAMMPS data files).
 * [prefix] - defines default prefixes for atom types and atoms.
 * [suffix] - defines default suffixes for atom types and atoms.